French economy grows 0.5% in second quarter - INSEE

 The euro zone's second-biggest economy grew 0.5% in the three months through to the end of June after expanding a revised 0.1% in the first quarter, INSEE said in its quarterly GDP report.

-A Reuters poll of 29 economists had an average forecast of 0.1% FRGDPP=ECI with estimates ranging from 0.3% to -0.1%.
+A Reuters poll of 29 economists had an average forecast of 0.1% FRGDPP=ECI with estimates ranging from 0.3% to minus 0.1%.

 ((leigh.thomas@thomsonreuters.com; +33 1 4949 5143;))